travetto/travetto/module/model/README.md

 This would find all users who are over 35 and that have the `contact` field specified.

 ## Extensions
 Integration with other modules can be supported by extensions.
-The dependencies are `peerDependencies` and must be installed directly if you want to use them:
+The dependencies are `optionalExtensionDependencies` and must be installed directly if you want to use them:

 ### Express
 [`Express`](https://github.com/travetto/express) support with the `@ModelController` for exposing common RESTful patterns for routes.